Cricket in World War I: Cricket continues

 While first-class cricket had been cancelled in the major cricketing nations, cricket itself continued around the world.
 In England, the Oval and Lord's hosted a number of matches between representative services sides, Army regiments and other service units.
-Club cricket continued, especially in the north of England, where the Lancashire League played in each summer without a break.
+Club cricket continued, especially in the north of England, where the Lancashire League played without a break each summer.

 Geese were kept on the grass at Lord's while the pavilion at Old Trafford was transformed into a Red Cross hospital.
 In four years, 1,800 patients were treated there, with beds occupying every possible space, including corridors and stairway landings.

 Anzac soldiers played improvised games cricket under shellfire on Shell Green in Gallipoli in 1915.
 The Australians played a game in view of the Turks to give the impression of normality and confidence while the entire force was being secretly evacuated from the beach area.

 Robert Graves recounts a game between officers and sergeants at Vermelles in France in 1915, when a bird cage with a dead parrot inside was used as the wicket.
 The game was abandoned when German machine gun fire at an aeroplane caused falling bullets to land dangerously close to the pitch.

 Cricket was played overseas, often in fund raising matches.
 A game involving an English XII against an Indian team held at the Bombay Gymkhana in December 1915 for war relief was watched by 40,000 people.
 J. G. Greig scored 216 and Frank Tarrant took 9 for 35.